DVBeckwitt/2D_Mosaic_Sim/README.md

-# mosaic_sim
+# 2D Mosaic Simulation

-Utilities for visualising 2‑D oriented powder X‑ray diffraction conditions.
-The code produces interactive Plotly figures showing how the Bragg sphere rotates relative to the Ewald sphere and how this maps onto a detector.

-Four command line scripts are provided:
+This repository collects small utilities for visualising diffraction from two‑dimensionally oriented powders.
+Each tool shows how reciprocal‑lattice rods from a layered material intersect a three‑dimensional Bragg sphere, rotate relative to the Ewald construction and map onto an area detector.
+The visualisations build intuition for the hybrid ring–cap patterns produced by thin films and other samples with a common out‑of‑plane axis but random in‑plane orientation.

+Interactive figures are implemented with Plotly and expose physical constants, geometry helpers and intensity kernels through the shared `mosaic_sim` package.

+## Command‑line scripts

+The following scripts demonstrate different aspects of the geometry.
+Run them with `python <script>` from the project root or via the console entry points installed with the package.

-- `simulate_detector.py` – static 3‑panel detector simulation
+- `simulate_detector.py` – static three‑panel view of reciprocal space, Bragg sphere and detector
-- `simulate_mosaic.py`  – dynamic Bragg‑sphere animation
+- `simulate_mosaic.py` – animated Bragg sphere showing rotation and mosaic spread
-- `simulate_cylinder.py` – static Ewald sphere with cylinder slider prompting for the Miller indices to update the figure and optionally showing the cylinder/Bragg intersection line
+- `simulate_cylinder.py` – Ewald sphere with a cylindrical reciprocal‑space rod that updates with Miller indices
-- `simulate_cylinder_pdf.py` – interactive probability-density display for a
+- `simulate_cylinder_pdf.py` – interactive probability‑density plot for a tilted rod
-  tilted rod

-Both scripts rely on the shared `mosaic_sim` package which exposes physical constants, geometry helpers and intensity kernels.
+- `simulate_screen.py` – diffraction pattern on a distant flat detector

 ## Installation

 The project targets Python 3.11 or newer.
 After cloning the repository install the dependencies with `pip`:

 ```bash
 pip install -e .